‘In a Bind’: Some New Yorkers Reject Transition to Electric School Buses, Despite Mandate

 New York is one of seven states that have passed laws requiring school districts to make the transition.
 New York’s deadline is the earliest, and if districts can meet it, the state may be the first in the nation to complete the transition.

-The Empire Center, a nonpartisan think tank based in Albany, estimates that New York’s mandate will cost at least $8.9 billion for the buses alone.
+The Empire Center, a nonpartisan think tank based in Albany, estimates that the state’s mandate will cost at least $8.9 billion for the buses alone.

 Then there are infrastructure challenges.
-Four in ten school districts report their electricity systems need updates in order to charge the buses, according to an October report from the state education department.
+Four in 10 school districts report that their electricity systems need updates in order to charge the buses, according to an October report from the state education department.

 School districts may apply for a two-year extension to meet the 2027 deadline, according to NYSERDA.
 By 2035, all of the state’s roughly 45,000 diesel school buses must be zero-emission.
 The agency did not answer a question about whether there is a penalty for districts that do not meet the deadlines.